A strategy is not a plan, it’s a theory on how you’re going to win.

 When deciding what capabilities you must have to win as a business, there are two things I encourage you to consider:

-- Develop the right capabilities you need to win.
-For instance, if an Olympic runner develops a great capability around incredible upper body strength where they can outlift Arnold Schwarzenegger in his prime.
-Let’s be honest, they’re going to be top-heavy and have to lug around that extra muscle each step.
+1. Develop the right capabilities you need to win.
+For instance, if an Olympic runner develops a great capability around incredible upper body strength, they can outlift Arnold Schwarzenegger in his prime.
+They will be top-heavy and have to lug around that extra muscle each step.
 If you look at photos of Olympic marathon runners, their arms are almost always super lean.
-Developing the right capabilities is hard because you have to admit that you can’t be great at everything.
+Developing the right capabilities is hard because you must admit that you can’t be great at everything.
 An Olympic marathon runner won’t win the arm wrestling or bodybuilding competition.
 They consciously make a tradeoff to train their legs seven days a week.
 We’ll go into how you decide what the right capabilities are for you shortly, but I want to warn you less is more.

-- Decide on the level you’re going to develop your core capabilities.
-This all comes down to your winning aspiration.
-If your aspiration is to be a solopreneur and build a 7-figure business, you can get away with just developing okay capabilities and outsourcing the rest.
-However, if you want to become the dominant player in your market, that’s not going to cut it.
+2. Decide on the level you will develop your core capabilities.
+This all comes down to your vision and mission.
+If you aspire to be a solopreneur and build a solid 7-figure business, you can get away with just developing okay capabilities and outsourcing the rest.
+However, that won't cut it if you want to become the dominant player in your market.
 You need to aspire to become the best in the world at your core capabilities.

-Before we dig into what your current and future capabilities are as a business, let’s walk through some popular business examples of capabilities.
+Before we dig into your current and future capabilities as a business, let’s walk through some popular examples of capabilities.

 Southwest Airlines

-Southwest Airlines is able to deliver on its mission by developing capabilities such as:
+Southwest Airlines can deliver on its mission by developing capabilities such as:

 Google Search